933

 Rathdown Castle and Medieval Village

-of an earlier fort and rath.
+The Castle, constructed in the 13th century, may have been built on the site of an earlier fort and rath.
 The remnants of the castle and the ‘Lost Medieval Village of Rathdown’ stood until recent times.

 known as the Rathdown Hoard.
 This included 79 shillings and 321 sixpences, representing the second largest coin hoard found in Ireland.

 Captain Tarrant’s Farmhouse is a two-storey house built in 1710.
-It is probable that

 Charles Tarrant was an engineer involved in many important infrastructural projects in Ireland, including the building of the Grand Canal and Barrow navigation system.
-He also acted as a
+He also acted as a voluntary advisor to the Wide Streets Commission during the redesign of Dublin’s streetscape.

 defensive structures and a harbourage for its early inhabitants.
 Rathdown has been occupied since the late Stone Age with flint implements, Bronze Age tools and pottery discovered in the area.
 Objects found include a javelin, axes, chisels and a grinding stone.